Heart Block

 If you have a pacemaker:

 • Avoid close contact with magnetic devices and any device that sends out an electrical field.
-This includes staying at least six inches from cell phones.
+This includes staying at least 6 inches from cell phones.
+For example, don’t keep your cell phone in your shirt pocket.

-• Tell all of your doctors, your dentist and other healthcare providers that you have a pacemaker.
-Some medical procedures, such as magnetic resonance imaging (MRI), can interfere with pacemakers.
-However, provision for an MRI can often be made.
+• Tell all your healthcare providers and your dentist that you have a pacemaker.
+Some medical procedures, like magnetic resonance imaging (MRI), can interfere with pacemakers.
+A provider may need to reprogram your pacemaker after certain kinds of surgery.

 • Chest pain.